albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 flight plan type (IFR or VFR) and the minimum altitude of the used airway segments.

-The cruise speed is ignored when reading and produces a warning if found.
+The cruise speed is ignored when reading and produces a warning if found since it is taken from the aircraft performance.
 Generating a description from a present flight plan uses the cruise speed from the loaded aircraft performance file (:doc:`AIRCRAFTPERF`) and the cruise altitude as set in :ref:`flight-plan-altitude`.